jamesfmackenzie/jamesfmackenzie.github.io/about.md

 ![James Mackenzie](/img/about/james-mackenzie-pixel.png)

-Husband, Father, Coder.
-Lifelong Learner.
-Retro Gamer and Collector of Retro Computers.
-Perpetually Programming for 20+ Years.
+Hardware / software tinkerer.
+Retro gamer and collector of retro computers.

-Starter of <a href="/projects">many hobbytime projects</a> and finisher of none.
+Starter of <a href="/projects">many hobbytime projects</a> and finisher of many fewer.
 Occasional <a href="https://youtube.com/jamesfmackenzie" target="_blank">YouTuber</a> and compulsive <a href="https://twitter.com/jamesfmackenzie" target="_blank">Tweeter</a>.
 Code commits on <a href="https://github.com/jamesfmackenzie" target="_blank">GitHub</a>.
 The opinions on this blog are my own.